1st Maine Infantry Regiment: Spanish–American War

 The regiment was mustered into the service of the United States at Augusta, Maine on 26 May 1898, with 46 officers and 979 enlisted men.
 The regiment moved to Chickamauga, Georgia, then a mobilization center.
 On 31 May it was assigned to Third Brigade, Second Division, Third Army Corps.
 The regiment did not deploy further and returned to Augusta, Maine 23–27 August after three months' service.
 On 21 September the regiment was furloughed for 30 days, and on 25 October the regiment's components began to muster out after five months' service.
 This was completed on 13 December with 46 officers and 1,211 enlisted men mustered out.
 A memorial plaque for Company K of the 1st Maine in the Spanish–American War is in a park near Bowdoin College in Brunswick, Maine.
 Dana T. Merrill, a brigadier general in the United States Army, began his career by enlisting in Company H in 1898.
+Brigadier General Alfred A. Starbird began his career by enlisting in Company D.